chembl/surechembl-data-client/README.md

     src/update.py FTPUSER FTPPASS DB_USER DB_PASS --date 20141127

-This command will look for **new data files that were extracted on the given day**, which are listed files called 'newfiles.txt'; each front file day has a separate version of this file which will typically list data files for the day in question, plus supplementary data files for any of the past ten days.
+This command will look for **new data files that were extracted on the given day**, which are listed in files called 'newfiles.txt'; each front file day has a separate version of this file which lists data files for the day in question, plus supplementary data files for any of the past ten days.

 Omitting the --date parameter causes the script to look for new files extracted today, but there may be a delay